VIVA: VIVA Course Redesign Grants

 The goal of the VIVA Course Redesign Grants is to make textbook and course materials free to students by empowering faculty with the resources and time they need to redesign their curricula using open, library, or no cost resources.

-The first Request for Proposals will be released December 1st, 2018.
-Applications are due January 31, 2019, and award notification will take place on March 1, 2019.
+The first Request for Proposals was released December 1st, 2018.
+Applications were due January 31, 2019, and award notification took place on March 1, 2019.

-Webinars will be held at the following times, and will include a general introduction to the grants, the application process, and a Q&A:
+Webinars were held at the following times and included a general introduction to the grants, the application process, and a Q&A:

 The costs of higher education have skyrocketed for students, and textbook rates have inflated at an even greater rate than other expenses.
 Students are often choosing to not purchase required textbooks or course materials, which has been linked to poorer academic outcomes, degree completion rates, and what majors are chosen at the outset of school.

 There are expanding efforts to create open and no-cost alternatives that are tailored to teaching faculty needs.
 Virginia has been a leader in this arena, with schools across the state working to publish open educational textbooks, provide grants to incorporate open into the classroom, partnering with the Open Textbook Network, and offering z-degrees, where all resources in the degree program are no-cost to students.

 These efforts have demonstrated that there are benefits to using open resources beyond saving students money.
 Student engagement increases, due in part to immediate access to course materials; faculty have more control over the course materials and can tailor them to specific classroom needs; and instructors have the freedom to rethink courses with outcomes-centered approaches, often difficult with a static book.